UserEdmund/LiveChatEmotionizer_v2/README.md

 ```markdown
 http://localhost:8000
 ```

-# 📸 Allow webcam access if prompted 📊 See live video, emotion chart, and start chatting!
+**📸 Allow webcam access if prompted 📊 See live video, emotion chart, and start chatting!**

+# Acknowledgments

+### Special thanks to:

+- FER for facial emotion recognition

+- Ollama for open-source AI framework

+- FastAPI for efficient web framework

+- OpenCV for computer vision capabilities

+This project combines cutting-edge AI technologies to create an emotionally intelligent chat experience.